 Anyone who thinks the recently passed $2 trillion stimulus package is enough to stem the economic fallout from the Coronavirus is living in fantasyland.
 The United States produced almost $18 trillion in personal income in 2019; $2 trillion won’t put a dent into solving the myriad of problems the country is likely to face over the coming months.

-Not only will unemployment reach levels not seen since the Great Depression, but small businesses, as well as individuals, will be forced into bankruptcy if our leaders continue to act with such a torporific level of urgency.
+Not only will unemployment reach levels not seen since the Great Depression, but small businesses and individuals will be forced into bankruptcy if our leaders continue to act with such a torporific level of urgency.
 It took far too long for Congress to pass this bill, and it's laughable how much it falls short of what the economy actually needs.
-Congress needs much more than $2 trillion to get our economy back to pre-Coronavirus levels, and the Fed is the only institution that can give them the amount they need.

-To weather this, small and medium sized businesses will need zero interest loans just to keep the lights on; large corporations will demand financial incentives to convince their boards not to lay off a majority of the workforce; and consumers will need purchasing power — regardless of their employment situation — so they can spend us out of this mess.
+To weather this, small and medium sized businesses will need zero interest loans just to keep the lights on; large corporations will need financial incentives to convince their boards not to lay off a majority of the workforce; and consumers will need purchasing power — regardless of their employment situation — so they can spend us out of this mess.
 Expanded unemployment insurance and $1,200 per citizen is not a solution for a problem of this size.
 In the best of scenarios, it will be months before everyone goes back to work, and a one-off stimulus of this magnitude isn't the answer.